AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/confirm-email.md

 The following call confirms `roni_cost@example.com` as the email address of the customer by using the confirmation key `abcde`.

+## Reference

+The `confirmEmail` reference provides detailed information about the types and fields defined in this query.

+## Example usage

 **Request:**

 ```graphql